Karni Mata: Depawats of Deshnoke

 With the permission of Karniji, Depaji married a second time to Karniji's sister, Gulab Bai, to ensure continuity of his line.
 They had four sons: Punya Raj (1477 VS), Naga Raj (1483 VS), Siddha Raj (1489 VS), and Laxman Raj (1500 VS).

 All the four sons married, and their descendants populate the town of Deshnoke.
 The eldest Punya Raj, who had four sons, married at Sinla in the Sandu clan while the other three viz: Nag Raj, Sidh Raj, and Laxman Raj married respectively in the Lalas, Khiriya and Khiriya clans residing in their respective sasan villages Judiya, Kanwalian, and again Kanwalian.
 These descendants of Depaji are known as Depawat who are the traditional priests of the Karni Mata temple at Deshnoke.

 Passing of Depaji (1454 AD)

-Karniji's father-in-law Keluji Rohadiya passed away in Samvat 1500 (1443 AD).
+Karniji's father-in-law Keluji Rohadiya died in Samvat 1500 (1443 AD).
 Friends and relatives, including Ranmal's sons Jodha and his brothers, paid condolence visits.
 Depaji Rohadiya died 11 years later in 1454 AD.
 On his demise, Karniji's attire changed to the traditional clothing of a widow, a brown rough cloth called lovadi and a light brown lambi angarakhi.